dell/csm-docs/content/v1/concepts/csidriver/features/powerstore.md

 #### NVMeTCP Support
 - Supported from CSI Driver for PowerStore 2.2.0 and above.
 - Enable by setting `blockProtocol` to `NVMeTCP` in the secret.
-- Not supported on RHEL 7.x and CoreOS.
+- Not supported on RHEL 7.x

 #### NVMeFC Support
 - Supported from CSI Driver for PowerStore 2.3.0 and above.